-Serial Cable 5.6
+5.6 Serial Cable

-To connect your machine or plotter to the computer you need a serial cable.
-If you get a machine from vhf, you get a cable with your machine.
-You should use this cable.
+To connect your machine or plotter to the computer you may still need a serial cable.
+If possible you should use the cable you get with your machine.

 The images show the pin numbering for male SUB-D connectors.
 You find them on the PC side of the connection as well as on a serial adaptor (Apple).
 The female connectors are numbered in reverse order.